cakephp/docs/en/development/errors.rst

 * ``trace`` - boolean - Include stack traces for errors in log files.
 Stack traces will be included in the log after each error.
 This is helpful for finding where/when errors are being raised.
+* ``consoleHandler`` - callback - The callback used to handle errors when running in the console.
+If undefined, CakePHP's default handlers will be used.

 ErrorHandler by default, displays errors when ``debug`` > 0, and logs errors when debug = 0.
 The type of errors captured in both cases is controlled by ``Error.level``.